 The Wollaston Medal is the highest award of the Geological Society.
 This medal is normally given to geologists who have had a significant influence by means of a substantial body of excellent research in either or both 'pure' and 'applied' aspects of the science.

-The 2014 Wollaston Medal winner is Maureen Raymo
+The 2015 Wollaston Medal winner is James Jackson

 Finally, we come to the Wollaston Medal – the Society’s senior medal and highest accolade, first awarded to William Smith in 1831.
-This medal has never before been awarded to a woman.
-We are glad to be able to set that right today in presenting our most prestigious accolade to Professor Maureen Raymo of the Lamont-Doherty Earth Observatory, Columbia University.
+Today this most prestigious accolade goes to Professor James Jackson of the University of Cambridge.

-Maureen Raymo, you are a profoundly important figure in marine geology, palaeoceanography, climate and Earth System science.
-Your ideas and creativity have set the agenda for 30 years.
-It therefore gives me the greatest pleasure to acknowledge your outstanding achievements by adding to your many awards, the Wollaston Medal of The Geological Society of London.
+James Jackson, you are a profoundly important figure in geoscience today.
+It therefore gives me the greatest pleasure to acknowledge your outstanding achievements by conferring upon you now the Wollaston Medal of The Geological Society of London.

 Thank you Mr President for this overwhelming honour, and thank you also to the Society, Council and those who nominated me.